 But this show is more than a single skilled actor delivering lines from a well-tuned playwright.
 Marina McClure directs all of the talented Bats (Ben Schrager, Valeria A. Avina, Joseph Huffman, Monique St. Cyr, Jonathon Ryan and Maggie McCafferty) with a Gilmore Girls pace that forces you to follow along while making it easy and fun to keep up.
 You-Shin Chen’s stage is deceptively simple but flexible enough to adapt to the constantly-changing scenes without a break.
 You’ll start out believing you’re in the audience at the end of a Major Concert Event,™ thanks to the presence of uniformed security guards.
 You’ll despise the ex-boyfriend Noah (Roland Lane) for taking their public separation to the extreme.
 And if you’ve ever been on the wrong end of a breakup, you’ll feel empathy for Joni because you’ve been there.
 So check out the show before it closes on February 25th, then come back here and share your experience with us.
 Whether you enjoy the novelty of this presentation as much as we did, or you just can’t handle the reality of the situation, your reviews help others decide whether to attend, and your ratings help us help you find future shows you’re sure to love!4

-Andrew Andrews attended FILL FILL FILL FILL FILL FILL FILL at Flea Theatre in New York on Thursday, February 8, 2018 @ 6:00pm to write this review.
+Andrew Andrews attended FILL FILL FILL FILL FILL FILL FILL at Flea Theatre in Manhattan on Thursday, February 8, 2018 @ 6:00pm to write this review.